ct5ctl/fuzz4all_protocol/config/documentation/qiskit/qiskit_for_loop_shorten.md

-There is a builder interface for the new control-flow operations on QuantumCircuit, such as the new ForLoopOp, IfElseOp, and WhileLoopOp.
-The interface uses the same circuit methods, i.e. QuantumCircuit.for_loop(), QuantumCircuit.if_test() and QuantumCircuit.while_loop(), which are overloaded so that if the body parameter is not given, they return a context manager.
-Entering one of these context managers pushes a scope into the circuit, and captures all gate calls (and other scopes) and the resources these use, and builds up the relevant operation at the end.
-For example, you can now do:

-qc = QuantumCircuit(2, 2)
-with qc.for_loop(range(5)) as i:
-    qc.rx(i * math.pi / 4, 0)

 qiskit.circuit.QuantumCircuit.for_loop¶
 QuantumCircuit.for_loop(indexset: Iterable[int], loop_parameter: Parameter | None, body: None, qubits: None, clbits: None, *, label: str | None)→ qiskit.circuit.controlflow.for_loop.ForLoopContext[SOURCE]¶
 QuantumCircuit.for_loop(indexset: Iterable[int], loop_parameter: Parameter | None, body: QuantumCircuit, qubits: Sequence[Qubit | QuantumRegister | int | slice | Sequence[Qubit | int]], clbits: Sequence[Clbit | ClassicalRegister | int | slice | Sequence[Clbit | int]], *, label: str | None)→ InstructionSet